The Mousetrap Balloon Show / Science Assembly is a fantastically fun performance combining maths, science, and art!

 “Highly educational and entertaining!
 Most definitely original with a great way of entering the topic.”
 Mr Travis – Teacher for Year 4.

 Kerry Jay has been a children’s entertainer for the last 8 years prior to which she was a performer in London’s West End Shows.
 With a university background in both the arts and science she decided to combine her love of art, entertainment, science and education to bring you The Mouse Trap Balloon Show.
-Kerry has worked at many schools and festivals around the UK over the last few years with walkabout balloon twisting and an interactive dance and games hour.
-This show was a great opportunity to bring together the balloons, performance and science together in a entertaining and educational fun show!
+Kerry has worked at many schools and festivals around the UK over the last few years with walkabout balloon twisting, an interactive dance and games workshop and other fun balloon show the ‘Giant Balloon Show’.
+This show was a great opportunity to bring together the balloons and science together in a entertaining and educational fun performance!